People

 Patty Moss

-Patty Moss is a fourth-year undergraduate student in a combined Psychology and Child and Youth Studies program at Brock University.
+Patty Moss is currently a master’s student in the Department of Child and Youth Studies.
+She recently completed her honors BA in a combined major of Psychology and Child and Youth Studies at Brock University.
 Besides being passionate about helping children build connections with nature, she is also focused on developing a greater understanding of youths’ peer connections to create strategies for their mental health and academic needs in the school system.
-She is thrilled to be part of Dr. Andrews’ Relationships Lab.
-She is looking forward to completing her 4th-year thesis, which examines the possible influencing factor of an individual’s fear of negative evaluation towards their social goal orientation.

 Information for Prospective Graduate Students